-The Department of History - Graduate Program Guide
+The Department of History - Graduate Academic Handbook

-- This is a revision of the 2019-20 Graduate Program Guide.
-Any matters that may arise must be brought to the attention of the Director of Graduate Studies, and in consultation with the Department Chair, a final decision will be made on any matter in question. - The information in this guide is subject to modification; students will be notified via email of significant changes throughout the year. - A new version is released each year and the website is updated accordingly. - This guide complements Graduate Division's Guide to Policy, found here: grad.berkeley.edu/policy; students should familiarize themselves with both of these critical resources. - Being informed of University or Department policies is the responsibility of each student and failure to be aware of a policy/ of policies does not constitute an exception.
+- As this is a renovation of the previous Graduate Academic Handbook, there are certain to be some inconsistencies.
+Any matters that may arise must be brought to the attention of the Director of Student Services, and in consultation with the Department Chair, a final decision will be made on any matter in question. - The information in this guide is subject to modification; students will be notified via email of significant changes throughout the year. - A new version is released each year and the website is updated accordingly. - This guide complements Graduate Division's Guide to Policy, found here: grad.berkeley.edu/policy; students should familiarize themselves with both of these critical resources. - Being informed of University or Department policies is the responsibility of each student and failure to be aware of a policy/ of policies does not constitute an exception.